-- Lock the feeder housing in the fully raised position as described in your Combine Operators Manual. - With the header in the fully raised position insert all lock pins and/or header adapter locking bolts as described in your combine owner's manual.
+Engage the feeder house lock as described in your Combine Operators Manual.

+With the header in the raised position insert all lock pins and/or header adapter locking bolts as described in your combine owner's manual.

-Be sure all lock pins are properly located and securely in place before proceeding.
+Be sure all lock pins are properly installed before proceeding.